Arizona Fairy Shrimp

 In tap water : Under direct sunlight about 60% of eggs hatched out.
 (Warning) Possibly there is chloride in tap water, use with care.

-When the egg are exposed to a good condition, they hatch out within 24 to 48 hours, faster one hatches out in 8 hours.
-Baby fairy shrimps hatch out with thin membrane and stay in the thin membrane for about 30 minutes, then they completely hatch out and immediately swim around in water.
-Right after hatched out, baby shrimp is about 0.5mm long.
-Within the first day (the day they hatched) they grow to 1mm.
-They are white and the center is orange color, and swim like water flea with two legs that placed at the front.
+When the egg are exposed to a good condition, they hatch out within 24 to 48 hours (faster one hatches out in 8 hours).
+Baby fairy shrimps hatch out covered by thin membrane and stay in the membrane for about 30 minutes, then they completely hatch out and immediately swim in the water.
+Right after hatching baby shrimp is about 0.5 mm long.
+Within the first day (the day they hatched) they grow to 1 mm.
+They are white and the center is orange color, and swim like water flea with two legs that placed on the front.
 On the second day, new legs will be developed behind the first two legs, and the third day, the new legs will be grown to the same size with the first two, and swimming style changes.
 They will grow to double on the fourth and the fifth day compared to a day before.
-On the sixth day, they can be recognized as male or female, and grow to 8~12mm and keep growing but slowly.
-They grow almost to full size in 10 to 15 days, and female shrimps start to produce eggs.
+On the sixth day the gender will be distinguishable, and grow to 8~12mm and keep growing but slowly.
+They grow almost to the full size in 10 to 15 days, and female shrimps start to produce eggs.

 Fairy Shrimp Eggs Baby Fairy Shrimp in Thin Membrane